Bestial Devastation

-Bestial Devastation is an EP by Brazilian heavy metal band Sepultura, released in 1985 through Cogumelo Records.
-It is their first official release, and originally appeared alongside Overdose's Século XX as a split album.
+Bestial Devastation is the debut extended play (EP) by Brazilian heavy metal band Sepultura, released in 1985 by Cogumelo Records.

+It is the band's first official release, and originally appeared alongside Overdose's Século XX as a split album.
 The EP's songs were later released as bonus tracks on the CD version of Morbid Visions.
 The EP, alongside Morbid Visions, was re-recorded by founding Sepultura members Max and Igor Cavalera under their band Cavalera in 2023.

 Background and production

-Because of Sepultura's collective lack of money, most of the instruments used on Bestial Devastation were borrowed from friends and acquaintances.
-The vocals on the introductory track "The Curse" were performed by a friend of the band; according to Igor Cavalera: "We had one of our friends come and do the voice for the intro ('The Curse') because he would do that voice without effects - he was kind of burping in a way.
+Due to the band's collective lack of money, most of the instruments used on Bestial Devastation were borrowed from friends and acquaintances.
+The vocals on the introductory track "The Curse" were performed by a friend of the band; according to drummer Igor Cavalera: "We had one of our friends come and do the voice for the intro ('The Curse') because he would do that voice without effects - he was kind of burping in a way.
 It was funny, so we had him come down and do it in the studio.
 I don't even remember his name!"

 The band apparently fought with the producer during the recording.
 In an interview, Igor Cavalera said, "He wanted to clean everything up in the mix and we finally had to play him some records by Venom to show him that bands sounded this way."

 Months before recording the Bestial Devastation EP, the band switched their lyrics from Portuguese to English.
 None of the band members knew how to write or speak the language, so they asked their friend Lino to translate their lyrics.
 An example of Lino's crude translation skills can be seen in one of the verses of the song "Antichrist":